 IV.2 Credit Risk Management

-IV.2.1 Fixed Bankruptcy Payment
+IV.2.1 Digital Bankruptcy Swap

-Enron Credit’s primary credit risk management tool is an Enron-created Fixed Bankruptcy Payment (“FBP”) product.
-The Company quotes the FBP as a two-way “bid-offer” pricing enabling corporates to buy or sell protection on a universe of reference credits.
+Enron Credit’s primary credit risk management tool is an Enron-created Digital Bankruptcy Swap (“DBS”) product.
+The Company quotes the DBS as a two-way “bid-offer” pricing enabling corporates to buy or sell protection on a universe of reference credits.
 Two-way pricing provides significant informational value as well as flexibility for corporate clients as it enables excess protection to be sold back to Enron Credit in the event a trade credit position changes.

-The FBP are an easy to understand derivative contract that companies can utilize to transfer a significant portion of their credit risk to Enron Credit.
-Enron’s internal research, confirmed by numerous market participants, suggests that the terms in our FBP much more closely mitigate the credit risk associated with commercial contracts.
-CThe mechanics of the FBP are illustrated below:
+The DBS are an easy to understand derivative contract that companies can utilize to transfer a significant portion of their credit risk to Enron Credit.
+Enron’s internal research, confirmed by numerous market participants, suggests that the terms in our DBS much more closely mitigate the credit risk associated with commercial contracts.

+Bankruptcy was chosen as the payout trigger because it is a public event and, therefore, a relatively simple incident to verify (see Appendix C).
+When a reference entity declares bankruptcy, Enron Credit will wait the requisite amount of time (60 days in most jurisdictions) to ensure that the filing is not declared frivolous by the courts and rescinded and then will pay the DBS buyer (usually, the seller of some good or service) a sum of money equal to the notional amount of the agreement.

+The mechanics of the DBS are illustrated below:

-A derivation of the FBP enables corporates to fully utilize the value of Enron Credit’s two-way pricing by buying credit protection on a given reference entity in exchange for selling protection on other reference entities.
+A derivation of the DBS enables corporates to fully utilize the value of Enron Credit’s two-way pricing by buying credit protection on a given reference entity in exchange for selling protection on other reference entities.
 Essentially, this applies Modern Portfolio Theory of risk diversification to credit portfolios.
 These transactions can be structured as zero-cost to the corporate.

 IV.2.2 Credit Default Swaps